rizkyilhampra/real-time-campaign-platform/README.md

 #### For Development (with Hot-Reloading)

-This mode uses `nodemon` and mounts your local `src` directory into the containers.
-Any code changes you make will be reflected instantly without needing to rebuild the image.
+This mode mounts your local `src` directory into the containers.
+Any code changes will be reflected instantly without rebuilding the image.

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build